-- And because the dentin layer (the hard tooth structure that surrounds the tooth's pulp) is porous, the mechanical action of the drill can pump bacteria into this layer towards the "nerve" tissue, thus causing pulp irritation.
+- And because the dentin layer (the hard tooth structure that surrounds the tooth's pulp) is porous, the mechanical action of the drill can pump bacteria into this layer towards the nerve tissue, thus causing pulp irritation.

 Each of these separate events has the potential to traumatize the tooth to some degree.
-And the thinner the layer of dentin that exists between the surface of the crown preparation and the tooth's pulp, the more significant the effects of these events can be.
+And the thinner the layer of dentin that exists between the surface of the crown preparation and the tooth's nerve, the more significant the effects of these events can be.

 Isn't this trauma reason enough not to have a crown made for a tooth?

-No, if a crown is indicated, then that is the best plan.
-Yes, possibly the trauma of making a crown could, on its own, be the traumatic event that has triggered the degeneration of the tooth's pulp tissue.
+No, if a crown is indicated, then that's the best plan.
+Yes, possibly the trauma of the procedure will, on its own, be the traumatic event that triggers the final degeneration of the tooth's pulp tissue.

 D) Should your dentist have anticipated this problem?

 But the results of these tests are often vague and difficult to interpret.
 If collectively they all point to the same conclusion, then fine.
-But when they don't a dentist will probably not perform endodontic treatment for fear that it is unneeded.
+But when they don't, a dentist will probably not perform root canal treatment for fear that it's unneeded.